-We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the Le Grand Community Services District as of and for the year ended June 30, 2021, and the related notes to the financial statements, which collectively comprise Le Grand Community Services District's basic financial statements, and have issued our report thereon dated November 5, 2022.
+We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the Le Grand Community Services District as of and for the year ended June 30, 2022, and the related notes to the financial statements, which collectively comprise Le Grand Community Services District's basic financial statements, and have issued our report thereon dated August 15, 2023.

-INTERNAL CONTROL OVER FINANCIAL REPORTING
+REPORT ON INTERNAL CONTROL OVER FINANCIAL REPORTING

-In planning and performing our audit of the financial statements, we considered Le Grand Community Services District's internal control over financial reporting (internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of Le Grand Community Services District's internal control.
+In planning and performing our audit of the financial statements, we considered Le Grand Community Services District's internal control over financial reporting (internal control) as a basis for designing procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of Le Grand Community Services District's internal control.
 Accordingly, we do not express an opinion on the effectiveness of Le Grand Community Services District's internal control.